-Acceptance into the STEM Program is based on the following criteria:
+Acceptance into the STEM Program is based on the criteria that students must:

-- Strong performance in mathematics and science on standardized assessments and the High School Placement Test - A cumulative GPA of 3.0 or higher
+- Score high in the areas of mathematics and science on - standardized testing and the High School Placement Test. - Maintain a cumulative GPA of 3.0 or higher.

-The STEM Program offers a rigorous course of study designed to inspire students to pursue careers in high-demand, problem-solving fields.
-Students in the program may choose to focus their studies through a concentration in Engineering, Biomedical Science, or Sports Medicine.
+The STEM program provides students with a rigorous course of study that inspires students to pursue careers in high-demand, problem-solving fields.
+STEM students may opt to pursue a concentration in Engineering, Biomed, or Sports Medicine after their freshman year.